What biology can teach robots about working together

 Nature Outlooks are supplements published in the Nature journal, focused on a topical area of research and written by our top science journalists.

-Every Nature Outlook is supported by an organization —enabling the sponsor organization to communicate to influential researchers and policy-makers their contribution to the subject area and the potential opportunities that lay ahead.
+Every Nature Outlook is supported by an organization — enabling the sponsor organization to communicate to influential researchers and policy-makers their contribution to the subject area and the potential opportunities that lie ahead.